tashigg/message-queue/k8s/demo/README.md

 TLS is provided via [Google-managed SSL certificates][gke-ssl].

+### Note: Region-Specific Config

+`ingress.yaml` and `managed-certificate.yaml` have region-specific configs:

+* `ingress.yaml` requires the global static IP name which must be specific to each region.
+* `ingress.yaml` and `managed-certificate.yaml` require listing out the region-specific hostnames used for routing and SSL certificate generation, respectively.

+These can be found in subdirectories named by GCloud region.

 ### Note: Changing Replica Count

 As of writing, the configured replica count of the cluster is `4`.